 Understandably when moving to a big city like London, you might be a little overwhelmed, especially with the aspect of travel.

 Rest assured, there are plenty of options to travel around the city, whether it’s the tube, bus, walking or cycling, the variety of options make it super easy if you’re studying here.

-We know that when you’re a student living in London you want to save as much cash as possible, so you’ve got more for the essentials and going “out out”!
+We know that when you’re staying at your student accommodation in London you want to save as much cash as possible, so you’ve got more for the essentials and going “out out”!

 That’s why we’ve compiled a list of the cheapest ways to travel in London to give you a head start, check it out below.

 *Please remember it is now compulsory to wear a mask on public transport and in shops to protect you and others from COVID-19*

 These nifty little cards offer far better value than buying a paper ticket and can save you up to a whopping 30% on travel.